chelexa/tensorflow-on-android/tf_android/README.md

 Any errors here will need to be addressed before building.

 ## Step 7.
-Confirm Your Android Studio Setup Is Working
+Add the TensorFlowTrainingInterface
 The build.gradle file loads sources sets from Tensorflow's Java API.
 You should see two additional source roots appear in your project tree.

 ![2 Sources](../screenshots/sources.png)

 Once you see these sources, you now need to add the TensorflowTrainingInterface to your project.
-Find the TensorFlowTrainingInterface.java file at the root of this repo.
-Copy and paste this file into the tensorflow/tensorflow/contrib/android/java directory.
+Find the [TensorFlowTrainingInterface.java](https://github.com/chelexa/tensorflow-on-android/blob/master/tf_android/TFTrainingInterface/TensorFlowTrainingInterface.java) file in the TFTrainingInterface directory.
+Copy and paste this file into [this directory](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android/java/org/tensorflow/contrib/android) (the location of the current TensorFlowInferenceInterface).

+## Step 8.
+Confirm Your Android Studio Setup Is Working
  You can now build and run the application (green play button).
+If all went well, your app should load on your device.
+Note that emulation is currently not supported.

 ## Common Errors
 Most common errors can be fixed by ensuring: